RemyPaulJr/notes/aws/Solutions Architect Associate - SAA/Practice Exam Notes.md

 ---
 #### **AWS Macie**
-- Used to monitor S3 activity
+- Used to identify sensitive data store in S3.